mr-izu/notes/income_tax/module_4.md

-Business:Activity carried out with objective of making profits(buying And Selling goods for making profit) profession:a occupation which requires intellectual/manual skills based special learning And past experience. vocation:particular occupation/business/profession.strong feelingfora specificcareer Slump sale:sale of business/transferring all assets and liability in single transaction Income Chargeable under Profit/Gain of business:
+Business:Activity carried out with objective of making profits(buying And Selling goods for making profit) profession:a occupation which requires intellectual/manual skills based special learning And past experience.
+vocation:particular occupation/business/profession.strong feeling for a specific career
+Slump sale:sale of business/transferring all assets and liability in single transaction
+Income Chargeable under Profit/Gain of business:
 - Business/Profession income
 - income of foreign trade